khornberg/elasticpypi/readme.md

 # Caveats

-**Cannot browse with a browser**
+**Browse with a browser**

 This is a limitation of current browsers.
-They have removed basic authentication for remote urls via the url (e.g. x:y@z). `WWW-Authenticate` responses do not work with AWS Lambda.
+They have removed basic authentication for remote urls via the url (e.g. x:y@z).
+However, if you visit the URL directly, browser will promote you to enter username and password, or you can install this [plugin](https://chrome.google.com/webstore/detail/multipass-for-http-basic/enhldmjbphoeibbpdhmjkchohnidgnah) for Chrome and setup the credentials accordingly.

 **Uploads through the api are limited to 6MB**